 At the margin of the profiles presented, it is interesting to report another entirely speculative buying behavior and which concerns only the grands crus.
 The Liv-ex website now based in London was created a few years ago by two bankers from Hong Kong.
 The classification of great wines is presented with stock market indices.
 When a wine is well rated by a renowned critic, the Chinese consumers massively invest in them, which quickly increase the prices of the respective wines.
 This is a very high-risk market whose prices fluctuate very rapidly.

 Different Wine Consumption Habits between North and South China

-The case of China is quite rare.
-Despite the numerous regional consumption specificities in the country, it remains to be a huge consumer of wine.
+Despite numerous consumption specificities in different regions of China, China remains – overall – an enthusiastic and prolific consumer of wine.
 Wine is mostly consumed in big cities located in the North (led by Beijing), East Coast (Shanghai), and South (Canton, Hong Kong) regions of China.
 This is to be contrasted with other areas, in smaller cities and the west of China, where wine sales struggle to take off.

 In Beijing, consumption among the middle class is almost non-existent.
 This is because the officials and the army are the only the ones who “traditionally” bought wine using the money of the public.

 Canton and Shanghai are characteristically more economical and have a large expatriate community.
 They are home to modern megacities where middle-class individuals consume wine on a regular basis.
 The climate in these regions is much warmer in the winter, but just as unsustainable during summer, with temperatures close to 40°C. The region is, therefore, more interested in consuming fresh and fruity white wines.
-The wine market in these regions is still in the growing process.
+The wine market in these regions is still growing.
 Spirits like Armagnac are more appreciated in South China.

 How to Entice the Chinese Consumer